rbnhmll/vue-workshop/vueJS_workshop--notes.md

 Each section of these components pertain to that component alone.

+> **Note** ☝
+> If your syntax highlighting in `.vue` files is not working properly, you may still have to install the appropriate code editor package noted near the beginning of these notes.

 ### Create a new Component: SearchType.vue

 To make a new component, we will create a new `.vue` file inside the `components` directory.
 We'll call it `SearchType.vue`.